Before you self-publish a book, make sure you have everything in place and ready.

 Always ask friends and family if they will help your promotion on their social media accounts.

-Use every single resource you have, and also investigate what you can do to spread the word even further.
+Use every resource you have and investigate how you can spread the word even further.

 There are always some costs to self-publish.